 SHAPING MODERN JAZZ…

-Tyner’s blues-based piano style, replete with sophisticated chords and an explosively percussive left hand has transcended conventional styles to become one of the most identifiable sounds in improvised music.
+McCoy Tyner’s piano style, complete with sophisticated chords and an explosively percussive left hand, has transcended conventional styles to become one of the most identifiable sounds in improvised music.
 His harmonic contributions and dramatic rhythmic devices form the vocabulary of a majority of jazz pianists.

-Born in 1938 in Philadelphia, he became a part of the fertile jazz and R&B scene of the early ’50s.
-His parents imbued him with a love for music from an early age.
-His mother encouraged him to explore his musical interests through formal training.
+Born December 11,1938 in Philadelphia, PA, he became a part of the emerging jazz and R&B scenes of the early 1950s.
+His parents instilled in him a love for music at an early age, and his mother encouraged him to explore his musical interests through formal training.

-At 17 he began a career-changing relationship with Miles Davis’ sideman saxophonist John Coltrane.
-Tyner joined Coltrane for the classic album My Favorite Things (1960), and remained at the core of what became one of the most seminal groups in jazz history, The John Coltrane Quartet.
+At age 20, Tyner began a career-changing relationship; first through performing and recording with legendary saxophonist Benny Golson, as well as performing on Golson’s famed album Meet The Jazztet (1960).
+While performing live with his sister-in-law, jazz singer Khadijah Davis, and musician/composer Cal Massey, he was introduced to saxophonist John Coltrane.
+He then joined Coltrane for the classic album My Favorite Things (1960), and he remained a core member of what became one of the most seminal groups in jazz history, The John Coltrane Quartet.
 The band, which also included drummer Elvin Jones and bassist Jimmy Garrison, had an extraordinary chemistry, fostered in part by Tyner’s almost familial relationship with Coltrane.

-From 1960 through 1965, Tyner’s name was propelled to international renown, as he developed a new vocabulary that transcended the piano styles of the time, providing a unique harmonic underpinning and rhythmic charge essential to the group’s sound.
-He performed on Coltrane’s classic recordings such as Live at the Village Vanguard, Impressions and Coltrane’s signature suite, A Love Supreme.
+From 1960 through 1965, Tyner developed a new vocabulary that transcended the piano styles of the time, providing a unique harmonic underpinning and rhythmic charge on classic Coltrane recordings including Live at the Village Vanguard, Impressions and Coltrane’s signature suite, A Love Supreme.

-In the summer of 2005, Tyner joined forces with the Blue Note Jazz Club in New York and became the first client of Blue Note Management.
-That summer, Tyner began work on some unique projects, including performances with tap-dancer Savion Glover and the development of the Impulse!
-Septet, featuring his trio with some of today’s top hornmen.
+During the 2000s, Tyner began work on some unique projects, including performances with tap dancer Savion Glover and the development of the Impulse!
+Septet, featuring his trio with some of today’s top musicians.

-Tyner’s partnership with the Blue Note has led to the formation of his own record label, aptly titled McCoy Tyner Music.
-The label is a subsidiary of the Blue Note’s In-House record label, Half Note Records.
-The label launched on September 11, 2007, upon the release of Tyner’s latest CD, “Quartet” featuring Joe Lovano, Christian McBride, and Jeff “Tain” Watts.
-Recorded live on New Year’s Eve 2006, the album features a working band at its finest with some of today’s “legends in training.”
-Additionally, the record shows that Tyner, who now carries the torch as the only surviving member of the John Coltrane Quartet, is still at the top of his game as a composer, performer, and bandleader.
+Tyner also briefly formed his own record label, aptly titled McCoy Tyner Music, which was a subsidiary house record label of Half Note Records.
+The label launched on September 11, 2007 with the release of Quartet, featuring Joe Lovano, Christian McBride, and Jeff “Tain” Watts.
+Recorded live on New Year’s Eve 2006, the album showcases a working band at its finest with some of today’s “legends in training.”
+Additionally, the record showed that Tyner, now the only surviving member of the John Coltrane Quartet, was still at the top of his game as a composer, performer and bandleader.

-In review of Tyner’s latest album “Quartet,” Thomas Conrad of JazzTimes wrote “‘Quartet’ succeeds not only because everyone plays so well, but also because they play so well together.
+Thomas Conrad of JazzTimes wrote, “Quartet succeeds not only because everyone plays so well, but also because they play so well together.
 The pairing of Tyner and Lovano is synergistic.
 The McBride/Watts rhythm section, for intelligent propulsion, is state-of-the-art.
-‘Quartet’ succeeds once more because of its excellent sonic quality.
+Quartet succeeds once more because of its excellent sonic quality.
 It was recorded by engineer Phil Edwards at Yoshi’s in Oakland, Calif., over New Year’s Eve weekend 2006.
 Almost always, even the best-sounding jazz albums require you to make a choice.
 You can have the visceral in-the-moment reality of a live recording, or the full bandwidth resolution of a studio session.
 This one has both.”

-McCoy Tyner’s second release for the McCoy Tyner Music label is scheduled for a summer 2008 release.
-The recording features the stellar rhythm section of Tyner, Ron Carter, and Jack DeJohnette with four modern guitarists (and one banjo) of our time: Bill Frisell, Marc Ribot, John Scofield, Derek Trucks, and Bela Fleck.
-The package will be a CD/DVD featuring state-of-the-art technology that allows the viewer to manually choose which musician(s) they would like to view in the studio at any time during each track.
-In 2009, Tyner will release his third recording for McCoy Tyner Music, a solo piano performance recorded live in San Francisco during the summer of 2007.
+In the summer of 2008, McCoy Tyner Music also released Guitars, featuring the stellar rhythm section of Tyner, Ron Carter, and Jack DeJohnette, alongside world-class musicians Bill Frisell, Marc Ribot, John Scofield, Derek Trucks and Bela Fleck.
+The CD/DVD package featured state-of-the-art technology, allowing the viewer to manually choose which musician(s) they would like to view in the studio at any time during each track.
+In 2009, Tyner released his third and final recording for McCoy Tyner Music, a solo piano performance recorded live in San Francisco during the summer of 2007.